AndRossi/Kelpie/README.md

 ### Model interface

-The `Model` interface defines the general behavior expected from any Link Prediction model; Kelpie can only explain the predictions of Link Prediction models that extend this interface.
+The `Model` interface defines the general behavior expected from any Link Prediction model; Kelpie can explain the predictions of Link Prediction models that extend this interface.
 `Model` extends, in turn, the PyTorch `nn.Module` interface, and it defines very general methods that any Link Prediction model should expose.
 Therefore, it is usually very easy to adapt the code of any pre-existing models to extend `Model`.